Click the following links

 Seen in the photo are Mrs. Lorraine Uhl and her daughter, Myrna Uhl.

-Unfortunately, the original image is not focused and it is difficult to discern all the names listed on the Honor Roll.
+Unfortunately, the original image was not focused and it is difficult to discern all the names listed on the Honor Roll.

-If you see errors, or if you can provide names that are missing, in the following lists, please contact the Darrtown.com webmaster.
+If you see errors, or if you can provide names that are missing, please contact the Darrtown.com webmaster.

 W. Moulton MIller